eftalkarayol/eftalkarayol/README.md

 ## About Me

-🚀 Passionate and detail-oriented Front-End Developer with expertise in React, Redux, Redux Toolkit, JavaScript (ES6+), HTML, CSS, SCSS, Tailwind CSS, and Bootstrap.
-I thrive on crafting immersive and responsive user interfaces, focusing on pixel-perfect designs that enhance the overall user experience.
-My proficiency extends to MVC architecture and TypeScript, and I bring hands-on experience in integrating Firebase for seamless real-time database functionalities.
+🚀 As a React Native Developer, I possess extensive knowledge and experience in state management using Redux, Redux Toolkit, Zustand, Context API, MobX, and Recoil.
+I ensure code quality through adherence to Clean Code principles and utilize SonarQube for regular analysis.
+In terms of testing and distribution, I am proficient in utilizing BrowserStack, TestFlight, App Distribution, and App Center to ensure seamless deployment of applications.
+For notification and messaging services, I have integrated OneSignal, UseInsider, Socket.IO, SmartMessage, and Firebase into applications to provide real-time communication capabilities.
+In terms of styling, I leverage Tailwind CSS, NativeWind, and StyleSheet to create visually appealing and responsive user interfaces.
+Furthermore, I focus on performance optimization techniques to ensure efficient application development and utilize memorization techniques to enhance overall performance.

 ## Contact